Myles Standish: Birthplace and early military service

 Little is known of Standish's origin and early life: his place of birth has been debated by historians.
 Standish's will, drafted in Plymouth Colony in 1656, claims rights of inheritance to property in several locations:

 I give unto my son & heire apparent Alexander Standish all my lands as heire apparent by lawfull decent in Ormskirke [Ormskirk] Borscouge [Burscough] Wrightington Maudsley [Mawdesley] Newburrow [Newburgh] Crowston [Croston] and in the Isle of man[sic] and given to mee as Right heire by lawfull decent but Surruptuously detained from mee My great Grandfather being a 2cond or younger brother from the house of Standish of Standish.

 All but one of the places named in Standish's will are in Lancashire, England, with the exception being the Isle of Man.
 Some historians have concluded that he was therefore born in Lancashire – possibly in the vicinity of Chorley, where a family named Standish owned a manor called Duxbury Hall.
 However, there is no conclusive evidence linking Myles Standish to that family.
 A competing interpretation is that he belonged to a Manx branch of the Standish family.
 No definitive documentation of his birth exists in either Lancashire or the Isle of Man.
+However, in recent times, the Isle of Man could be referencing a farm near Croston.

 The next earliest source on Standish's family and early life is a short passage recorded by Nathaniel Morton, secretary of Plymouth Colony, who wrote in his New England's Memorial (published 1669) that Standish:

 was a gentleman, born in Lancashire, and was heir apparent unto a great estate of lands and livings, surreptitiously detained from him; his great grandfather being a second or younger brother from the house of Standish.
 In his younger time he went over into the low countries, and was a soldier there, and came acquainted with the church at Leyden, and came over into New England, with such of them as at the first set out for the planting of the plantation of New Plymouth, and bare a deep share of their first difficulties, and was always very faithful to their interest.